Sayo-nika/Sayonika/README.md

 are being catalogued officially by the r/DDLCMods team.
 It also serves as a technological incubation to improve creation and distributing mods - with open source!

+We use donations to power the website, so drop us money to buy us a coffee at [PayPal](https://paypal.me/chinodesuuu) or buy the [supporter](#) status!

 ## Platform

 - [Backend](https://github.com/Sayo-nika/Backend)